Ryan (footballer, born 2002)

-Ryan Carlos Santos de Sousa (born 14 May 2002), known as Ryan Carlos or just Ryan, is a Brazilian professional footballer who plays as a left-back for Primeira Liga club Estrela da Amadora.
+Ryan Carlos Santos de Sousa (born 14 May 2002), known as Ryan Carlos or just Ryan, is a Brazilian professional footballer who plays as a left-back for Campeonato Brasileiro Série B club Náutico.

 Club career

 Born in Diadema, São Paulo, Ryan represented São Paulo and Ponte Preta as a youth before joining Bahia's under-20 team in September 2020.
 Promoted to the first team ahead of the 2023 season, he made his senior debut on 11 January of that year, coming on as a second-half substitute for fellow youth graduate Matheus Bahia in a 3–1 Campeonato Baiano home win over Juazeirense.

 In February 2025 Ryan went on loan to Chornomorets Odesa.
 He made his debut against Kolos Kovalivka on 21 February 2025.

 On 13 August 2025, Ryan moved to Portugal, joining Primeira Liga club Estrela da Amadora on a three-year contract.